rickwassing/cicada-develop/docs/overview-interface.rst

     :align: center
     :width: 248px

     **Information panel.** The asterisk (*) at the end of the filename indicates that the file is currently not saved.
-I trust that the rest speaks for itself and does not require further expanation.
+I trust that the rest speaks for itself and does not require further explanation.

 .. _overview-interface-data-analysis-tab:

 Data Analysis Tab and Panels
 ============================

 The data is partitioned into single or double day segments according to the details in the settings panel (see :ref:`below <overview-interface-settings-panel>`).
-Each panel displays the epoched metrics for each segment.
+Each panel displays the Epoched Metrics for each segment.

 .. figure:: images/overview-interface-3.png
     :align: center